Zakat & Beyond

 Zakat & Business

 Opinions differ.
 Some hold it to be under the control of an independent agency and others under the employee’s control (minus penalties).
-It may also be deemed a “good” loan (a debt likely payable in the future).
+It may also be deemed a “good” loan, which is to say a debt likely payable in the future.

-It seems best for the individual to consider all such accounts—401(k), Keogh, IRA, SEP-IRA, Roth IRA, etc.—as part of personal net worth, as the employee has eventual and determinative access to the funds.
+The individual should consider all such accounts—401(k), Keogh, IRA, SEP-IRA, Roth IRA, etc.—as part of personal net worth because the employee has eventual access to and ultimate control over the funds.
 As a type of savings, it is zakatable at the rate of 2.5 percent annually (Zakât Calculation, 50-52).
 Usually not all the money is accessible to the investor for withdrawal, up to 50 percent normally being allowed.
-The following formula, authored by Dr. Salah Al-Sawy, secretary general for the Assembly of Muslim Jurists in America (AMJA), is suggested: (WA)-(PP)-(PT)=(ZA).
+The following formula by Dr. Salah Al-Sawy, secretary general for the Assembly of Muslim Jurists in America (AMJA), may be helpful: (WA)-(PP)-(PT)=(ZA).

-- Withdrawal Amount (MINUS) Prescribed Penalty (MINUS) Prescribed Tax (EQUAL) Zakatable Amount
+- Withdrawal Amount minus Prescribed Penalty minus Prescribed Tax equals Zakatable Amount

 Are Debts Zakatable for Lenders?